RPI-DSPlab/ICP-MIA/README.md

 The output will be in `target_example` format with `mask_perturbations` and `label` fields.

 ### Prepaer Attack environment
+We separated the attack environment from the training environment, so we need to create another attack environment.
 ```
+conda deactivate

 conda create -n ICPMIA python=3.10

 pip install -r requirements.txt